fabianmoss/academic-website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/fabianmoss
 # Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To enable, copy your resume/CV to `static/files/moss_cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/moss_cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+# email: "fabianmoss@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.